smucclaw/documentation/docs/webform.rst

 `TerminusDB <https://terminusdb.com/>`_,
 `Datomic <https://www.datomic.com/>`_,
 `Stardog <https://www.stardog.com/>`_).

-Datalog is a declarative fragment of Prolog well suited for database applications, and the idea is that one can represent such triples as a ternary predicates, like `rdf/3 <https://www.swi-prolog.org/pldoc/man?predicate=rdf/3>`_ in the SWI-Prolog RDF library.
+Datalog is a declarative fragment of Prolog, and such Datalog database store data in the form of RDF triples.
-Such a representation enables one to reason about them with logical rules.
+By interpreting RDF triples as ternary predicates, like `rdf/3 <https://www.swi-prolog.org/pldoc/man?predicate=rdf/3>`_ in the SWI-Prolog RDF library, these databases allow one to reason about RDF triples in the database with logical rules.

 We refer the interested reader to the following resources for more details on Datalog, RDF and graph database: